SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 \subsubsection{CFD setting}

 The flow field around each wing is computed using \verb|ADflow| \cite{mader_adflow_2020}.
+The governing equations are RANS using the Spalart-Allmaras turbulence model in a fully turbulent setting.
+The root boundary is treated as the symmetry plane, and the wing surface is treated as the adiabatic wall.
 A “3w” multigrid strategy is adopted to accelerate convergence: 500 solver cycles are applied on the coarser multigrid levels, followed by up to 3,000 cycles on the original fine mesh.
 Initially, the approximate Newton-Krylov (ANK) solver is used to solve the linear systems; once the total residual drops below $1\times10^{-8}$, the solver switches to the Newton-Krylov (NK) method.
 Convergence is declared when the residual falls below $1\times10^{-10}$.
-All other solver settings follow the default configuration.
+All other solver settings follow the default configuration, and we provide the simulation script on GitHub (\href{https://github.com/tum-pbs/AeroTransformer}{https://github.com/tum-pbs/AeroTransformer}).